TabarekAyad/final_app_streamlit/README.md

 - **Home**: A landing page giving a brief explanation about Streamlit, the library we used to build the app with, as well as showing the data used for this project.

+- **Bar charts**: This page allows you to create bar charts to compare all the conferences and\or teams and years of your choice.

+- **Line Charts**: This page allows you to create line charts for all the conferences and\or teams and years of your choice.

 ## The data used
 Clean data from my professor at UNCC [Chase Romano](https://www.linkedin.com/in/chase-romano-0aa4046b/) <br/>